Netherlands Organisation for Applied Scientific Research: Locations

 TNO is headquartered in The Hague.
-Other locations include: Amsterdam, Delft, Rijswijk, Leiden, Groningen, Helmond, Petten, Soesterberg, Utrecht, Ypenburg, Zeist and Eindhoven.
+Other locations include Amsterdam, Delft, Rijswijk, Leiden, Groningen, Helmond, Petten, Soesterberg, Utrecht, Ypenburg, Zeist and Eindhoven.
 TNO also has international branch offices in Shin-Yokohama (Japan), Toronto (Canada), Brussels (Belgium), Doha (Qatar), Singapore and Aruba.
-The locations of Hoofddorp and Enschede were closed in 2014.
+The Hoofddorp and Enschede locations were closed in 2014.

 Criticism

-In 2006, a Swiss research group refuted a widely publicised TNO report claiming UMTS radiation was a health hazard.
-The organisation also received criticism after the evacuation of 200 residents of an Amsterdam housing estate over fears of its structural integrity when the construction had been technically approved by TNO only five months earlier.
-TNO was also criticised for its 2006 handling of an investigation into the collapse of a balcony in Maastricht in 2003 that killed two people.
+In 2006, a Swiss research group refuted a widely publicised TNO report that claimed UMTS radiation was a health hazard.
+The organisation also received criticism after the evacuation of 200 residents from an Amsterdam housing estate over fears about its structural integrity, even though the construction had been technically approved by TNO only five months earlier.
+TNO was also criticised for its handling, in 2006, of an investigation into the collapse of a balcony in Maastricht in 2003 that killed two people.

-In 2018, TNO was accused of committing fraud to disguise the cause of the disaster for their report about the fireworks disaster in Enschede on 13 May 2000, according to an investigation by Paul van Buitenen.
+In 2018, TNO was accused of committing fraud—specifically of disguising the cause of the Enschede fireworks disaster—following an investigation by Paul van Buitenen.